 The James Watt Bicentenary Programme

-Supported by the National Lottery Heritage Fund, the James Watt Bicentenary programme will see around 100 different activities and events taking place in the city during 2019 to commemorate, celebrate and explore the life of James Watt and his global legacy.
+Supported by the National Lottery Heritage Fund, the James Watt Bicentenary programme saw around 100 different activities and events taking place in the city during 2019 to commemorate, celebrate and explore the life of James Watt and his global legacy.

-The centrepiece of the Bicentenary year is a major exhibition on James Watt, Watt in the World, which will run from 12 July to 2 November at the Library of Birmingham.
+The centrepiece of the Bicentenary year was a major exhibition on James Watt, Watt in the World, which ran from 12 July to 2 November at the Library of Birmingham.

-The Lunar Society is working with a host of partners to deliver the Bicentenary project, including History West Midlands, Birmingham City Council, The Library of Birmingham, Birmingham Museums Trust, the University of Birmingham, Assay Office Birmingham, the Jewellery Quarter Development Trust, Handsworth Parish Church, St Paul’s Church and Legacy WM.
+The Lunar Society worked with a host of partners to deliver the Bicentenary project, including History West Midlands, Birmingham City Council, The Library of Birmingham, Birmingham Museums Trust, the University of Birmingham, Assay Office Birmingham, the Jewellery Quarter Development Trust, Handsworth Parish Church, St Paul’s Church and Legacy WM.

-Sessions link with National Curriculum areas of learning in history, science, literacy, maths and art.
-They include a timeline activity to provide an understanding of chronology, an interactive presentation and a range of activities using object handling and archive material to tell the story.
-There is the opportunity to dress up in costumes from the era of James Watt and learn about his life and his work.
-Sessions are fun and interactive but with focused learning objectives.
+Sessions linked with National Curriculum areas of learning in history, science, literacy, maths and art.
+They included a timeline activity to provide an understanding of chronology, an interactive presentation and a range of activities using object handling and archive material to tell the story.
+Children had the opportunity to dress up in costumes from the era of James Watt and learn about his life and his work.
+Sessions were fun and interactive but with focused learning objectives.